WHAT IS GHEE?

 Ghee is widely used in medicinal formulations due to its unusual ability to assimilate the properties of herbs it is mixed with, without losing its own qualities.
 For example, if ghee is mixed with a drying, heating herb, it doesn’t sacrifice its own oily, cold nature.
 Ayurveda considers honey to be the best in this regard.
 This is explained by it being made from many different species of flowers, each having different properties themselves.
 However, Ayurveda views honey is a living substance that must not be heated or it ferments acting like a poison in the body (Charaka Sutrasthana 27/248).
 As most Ayurvedic formulations require heating in their preparation, ghee is favored.

 Ghee is no mere inert ‘filler’ for formulations.
-Its own therapeutic powers work to help cure disease, as well as increasing the effect of other herbs.
-For example, ghee’s effect of increasing the digestive fire (agni) allows other herbs to be more easily absorbed.
+Its own therapeutic powers work to help support immunity, as well as increasing the effect of other herbs*.
+For example, ghee’s effect of increasing the digestive fire (agni) allows other herbs to be more easily absorbed*.
 More fundamentally, impaired digestion is also a cause, symptom and part of the pathogenesis of many chronic degenerative diseases.
-Ghee is invaluable as it not only increases digestive capacity, but simultaneously nourishes a weakened body.
-This is especially true when ghee is given with milk.
-Ghee also brings many other healing powers to a medicine.
+Ghee is invaluable as it not only increases digestive capacity, but simultaneously nourishes a weakened body*.
+This is especially true when ghee is given with milk*.
+Ghee also brings many other synergistic powers to a medicine*.

-Beyond maintaining a healthy mind, ghee is also prescribed for anxiety, depression, dementia, insanity, epilepsy and other disorders of consciousness.
-Ghee older than one year is especially good for healing the mind.
-It is more heating and bitter, properties which enable it to remove blockages in the mind’s subtle channels.
-It is also considered auspicious and is given in mental disorders with no clear physical cause, along with Sanskrit mantras.
-The Ayurvedic masters of ancient India believed old ghee could regenerate brain cells, and this is an area worthy of further study with the rise of Alzheimer’s today.
+Beyond maintaining a healthy mind, ghee also supports calm, positive mental outlook, reasonableness, sanity, healthful neurological function and other orders of consciousness*.
+Ghee older than one year is especially good for the mind*.
+It is more heating and bitter, properties which enable it to remove blockages in the mind’s subtle channels*.
+It is also considered auspicious and is given in mental disorders with no clear physical cause, along with Sanskrit mantras*.
+The Ayurvedic masters of ancient India believed old ghee could regenerate brain cells, and this is an area worthy of further study with the rise of Alzheimer’s today*.

-Ghee is especially good for the eyes and helps the functioning of the extraocular muscles, eyelids and tear.
-Internal and external use of Mahatriphala ghee has been shown to play a significant role in the treatment of eye disorders, such as glaucoma.
-This formulation is made up of ghee, milk and thirteen herbs, all predominantly sweet in taste and cold in nature and beneficial to the eyes.
-Dr. Vasant Lad recommends putting one drop of lukewarm liquid ghee in each eye at bedtime for burning sensations.
-It not only soothes, but also strengthens the eyes and can help improve vision along with Yoga eye exercises.
+Ghee is especially good for the eyes and helps the functioning of the extraocular muscles, eyelids and tear*.
+Internal and external use of Mahatriphala ghee has been shown to play a significant role in the support of healthy eyes*.
+This formulation is made up of ghee, milk and thirteen herbs, all predominantly sweet in taste and cold in nature and beneficial to the eyes*.
+Dr. Vasant Lad recommends putting one drop of lukewarm liquid ghee in each eye at bedtime for burning sensations*.
+It not only soothes, but also strengthens the eyes and can help improve vision along with Yoga eye exercises*.